The music of the Indonesia Gamelan conceals powerful martial art applications. The dance of silat is a mnemonic learning system.

 Combat is not the only goal of the dance.
 This tradition also incorporates natural healing techniques.
 Pejut is the healing art, is the predecessor of Reiki and Shiatsu.
 Pejut contains the energy gained from practicing the dance.
 It is a healing art similar to Reiki, but it also has the message elements like Shiatsu.

-They combine some forms with Chinese concepts.
-The teachers of these traditions are very protective of their methods.
+Many teachers practice more than one flavor of the art and so develop their brand.
+They combine Chinese martial arts concepts.
+You’ll find many teachers of these traditions are very protective of their methods.
 And, for good reasons.
 You don’t want to teach a bully to be better at bullying.

 An excellent teacher will have a vetting process to determine if someone is ready to learn these powerful techniques.
 A poor student not only harms the reputation of the teacher but also places them in legal jeopardy.
 Our teacher is fond of saying: